 The most effective way to improve your speech-to-noise ratio is by reducing the distance between your mouth and the mic.
 About six inches is a good rule of thumb.

-Then turn down the gain, which is the decibel (dB) input of your audio system.
-Even with a high-quality mic, recording with too much gain will produce a lot of noise.
+Then turn down the gain, which is the decibel (dB) input of your audio system — the volume, basically.
+Even with a high-quality mic, recording with too much gain will produce a lot of audio noise.

 Mics—especially those with cardioid patterns—pick up sounds in the direction they’re pointing.
-Point yours away from the noise, and away from solid surfaces, especially windows.
+Point yours away from unwanted noise, and away from solid surfaces, especially windows.

-Even if you’re working with a good setup in a relatively quiet space, you’ll probably still notice at least some noise in your audio files.
+Even if you’re working with a good setup in a relatively quiet space, you’ll probably still notice some unwanted background noise in your audio file.
 (If you’re working with a less-than-ideal setup in a less-than-ideal space, you’ll notice a lot of it.)
 In most cases, you can still fix it in post-production.

 There are many software options available for audio and video editing, some paid, some free, and some more effective and easier to use than others, especially when it comes to noise removal.
-Most include some sort of background noise remover tool.
+Most include some sort of native background noise remover tool or plugin.

 Descript is clearly the best (what did you expect us to say?), especially for removing background noise without stripping away parts of your voice or leaving you sounding weird and tinny.